dbharbin/node-dev-setup/README.md

 `npm run debug`

-This will automatically bring up a localhost browser on port 3000, but additionally bring up a browser window with the code-inspector package.
+This will automatically bring up Code-inspector in a browser on the DB410c.
+The user can then bring up the node JS server from a remote machine as described earlier.
 Code-inspector will allow the user to set breakpoints evaluate variables, and other functions that are typical for an IDE for more complex debug scenarios.

 **FYI's:**